dragonth2022/Factorization-Algorithms/README.md

 # Factorization-Algorithms
 Integer factorization is an important problem.
 The hardness of this problem is the mathematical foundation that RSA-encryption rests on.
 As such, these 3 algorithms are considered to be "enemies of RSA".
-In particular, security standards for RSA are currently determined by how fast Generic Number Field Sieve runs on the latest hardware.
+In particular, security standards for RSA are currently determined by how fast these algorithms run on the latest hardware.

 In this project, I aim to implement the 3 (4?) best integer factorization algorithms currently known, as I learn them.
 They are (in the order to be implemented):